Refund Anticipation Loan Act.

 Upon the filing of an application for renewal of registration under this Article, the Commissioner shall renew the registration unless the Commissioner determines that the fitness of the registrant or the operations of the registrant would not support registration of the registrant under subsection (a).
 If the Commissioner makes such a determination, he shall so notify the registrant, stating the reasons for the determination.

 (c) Display of Certificate.
 Each registrant shall prominently display a certificate issued under this Article in each place of business in the State where the registrant facilitates the making of refund anticipation loans.

 (d) Within five days of receipt of the Commissioner's notice, as required by subsections (a) and (b) of this section, the applicant may make written demand of the Commissioner for a hearing.
 The hearing before the Commissioner shall be an informal hearing and shall be held with reasonable promptness.
 (1989 (Reg.
 Sess., 1990), c.
 881, s.
 2; 1995, c.
 129, s.
 39.)

 § 53-249.
 Filing and posting of loan fees; disclosures.

-(b) Notice of Unconscionable Fee.
-If the Commissioner finds that a refund anticipation loan fee filed pursuant to subsection (a) is unconscionable, he shall notify the registrant that (i) in his opinion the fee is unconscionable and (ii) the consequences of charging a refund anticipation loan fee in an amount that the Commissioner has notified the registrant is unconscionable include liability to the debtor for three times the amount of that fee and possible revocation of registration as a facilitator after notice and a hearing.
+(b) Notice of Unconscionable Fee. - If the Commissioner finds that a refund anticipation loan fee filed pursuant to subsection (a) of this section is unconscionable, the Commissioner shall notify the registrant that (i) the fee is unconscionable and (ii) the consequences of charging a refund anticipation loan fee in an amount that the Commissioner has notified the registrant is unconscionable include liability to the debtor for three times the amount of that fee and possible revocation of registration as a facilitator after notice and a hearing.